 Eating our way through Jeffrey’s Bay

-One would think that if you’re visiting the Surf capital, you’ll be spending your time at the sea or doing some water activities.
+If you visiting the Surf capital, you’ll mostly spend all time in the ocean or doing water activities.
 Unexpectedly; we ate our way through Jeffrey’s Bay and it was the best decision yet.

 The 20.79 km² area is known to host one of the best surfing competitions; luring surfers from around the world like Matt McGillivray, Filipe Toledo and Frederico Morais to try out the magical waves of Jeffrey’s Bay.